Why #paytmChorHai is trending on Twitter?

 Paytm's post-paid service allows users certain credit limit based on their transactions and allows them to pay back the amount without interest within a period of 30 plus 7 days.

-Here are few tweets where, netizens are flagging their issues with Paytm.
+Here are a few tweets where netizens are flagging their issues with Paytm.

 Similar thing I have been facing .
 Why is it man #paytmChorHai https://t.co/z1Vwhg7dYL— Faiz Hyder Zaidi (@Faize32) September 12, 2019